 Within an organisation, there may be few situations in which the whole organisation would consider itself to be a common community (although a few examples are given below).

 In most cases, a sense of community is built at a lower level, within specific staff groups.
 For example, engineers may comfortably discuss specific technical challenges with their peers, but be reluctant to post to a public forum read by the whole organisation.

-A general rule of thumb is that online discussions work best when they support an existing community.
+A general rule of thumb is that collaboration and social tools work best when they support an existing community.
 These communities are most often grown via face-to-face interaction, which can then be supported via online tools.